flectra-hq/flectra/doc/howtos/web.rst

         // will print: {'lang': 'en_US', 'new_key': 'key_value', 'tz': 'Europe/Brussels', 'uid': 1}

-You can see the dictionary in the argument ``context`` contains some keys that are related to the configuration of the current user in Flectra plus the ``new_key`` key that was added when instantiating :class:`~flectra.web.CompoundContext`.
+You can see the dictionary in the argument ``context`` contains some keys that are related to the configuration of the current user in Odoo plus the ``new_key`` key that was added when instantiating :class:`~odoo.web.CompoundContext`.

 Queries
 -------

-While :func:`~flectra.Model.call` is sufficient for any interaction with Flectra models, Flectra Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions):
+While :func:`~odoo.Model.call` is sufficient for any interaction with Odoo models, Odoo Web provides a helper for simpler and clearer querying of models (fetching of records based on various conditions):
-:func:`~flectra.Model.query` which acts as a shortcut for the common combination of :py:meth:`~flectra.models.Model.search` and
+:func:`~odoo.Model.query` which acts as a shortcut for the common combination of :py:meth:`~odoo.models.Model.search` and
-::py:meth:`~flectra.models.Model.read`.
+::py:meth:`~odoo.models.Model.read`.
 It provides a clearer syntax to search and read models::

     model.query(['name', 'login', 'user_email', 'signature'])